StrayDogSyn/CCRI_Repos_Projects/README.md

 - Generates a detailed log message and saves it to a log file

 This tool is designed to demonstrate security logging practices in different programming languages.

+### Space Journey Calculator
+An interactive tool that calculates travel duration to space destinations:

+- Prompts for the traveler's name for a personalized experience
+- Accepts user input for travel velocity (in km/h)
+- Offers destination options: Moon (384,400 km) or Mars (225,000,000 km)
+- Calculates journey duration using the formula: distance ÷ velocity
+- Presents results in multiple time formats (hours and days/hours/minutes)
+- Features colorful text formatting and ASCII art for enhanced user experience

+The calculator demonstrates practical application of mathematical formulas in an engaging, user-friendly interface designed for space travel planning.

 ---